patternfly/patternfly-elements/elements/pfe-navigation/README.md

       <button>Search</button>
     </form>
   </div>

+  <pfe-navigation-account slot="pfe-navigation--account" login-link="#log-in" logout-link="#log-out"></pfe-navigation-account>

 </pfe-navigation>
 ```

 ## Slots

-- `search`: For local site's search form
+- `pfe-navigation--search`: For local site's search form
-- `customlinks`: For local site's custom links that need to appear in the nav bar
+- `pfe-navigation--customlinks`: For local site's custom links that need to appear in the nav bar
+- `pfe-navigation--account`: Slot for pfe-navigation-account, which powers the login experience and account dropdown.

 ## Attributes